AdobeDocs/express-add-ons-docs/src/pages/guides/distribute/guidelines/general/listing.md

 ### Privacy Policy/License Agreement

 You must include details of your privacy policy and contractual terms applicable to the use of your add-on(s).
-Do not include text that violates [Developer Brand Guidelines](https://developer.adobe.com/express/embed-sdk/docs/assets/34359598a6bd85d69f1f09839ec43e12/Adobe_Express_Partner_Program_brand_guide.pdf).
+Do not include text that violates our [Developer Brand Guidelines](https://developer.adobe.com/express/embed-sdk/docs/assets/34359598a6bd85d69f1f09839ec43e12/Adobe_Express_Partner_Program_brand_guide.pdf).

 ### Keywords